12 Best Helpdesk Software in 2026

 Key capabilities

 Pricing: Core is free and ad-supported.
-A Premium tier launched in 2025 at $6/agent/month, which removes ads and adds a few features.
+A Premium tier launched in 2025 for $6/agent/month that removes ads and adds a few features.
 Details are at spiceworks.com.

 Where it falls short: The feature set is minimal.
-Reviewers point to limits like single-photo uploads, no rich text, no ticket linking, and limited customization, and some are unhappy that the new paid tier asks money for what used to be free.
+Reviewers point to limitations such as single-photo uploads, no rich text, no ticket linking, and limited customization, and some are unhappy that the new paid tier charges for what used to be free.
 There is effectively no modern AI resolution here.
 It is a starting point teams outgrow fast.

-If you are already on ServiceNow or Jira and the goal is to add AI without paying for a higher platform tier, put resolution on top of what you have rather than switch tools.
+If you are already on ServiceNow or Jira and want to add AI without paying for a higher platform tier, prioritize adding AI on top of what you have rather than switching tools.
 Enjo has a direct setup for AI for ServiceNow, and the same for AI for Jira, Zendesk, and Salesforce.

-If you want structured ITSM out of the box and do not have a platform yet, Freshservice is the mid-market default and HaloITSM is the all-inclusive ITIL pick.
+If you want structured ITSM out of the box and do not have a platform yet, Freshservice is the mid-market default, and HaloITSM is the all-inclusive ITIL pick.
 If you are a very large enterprise with complex governance, ServiceNow is worth its cost.
-For a small customer support team, Help Scout and Zoho Desk are the value options, and Intercom is the answer for high-volume consumer messaging.
+For a small customer support team, Help Scout and Zoho Desk are the best value options, and Intercom is the best choice for high-volume consumer messaging.

 If your team lives in Slack or Teams and you want requests resolved where they are asked, without a migration, that is exactly what Enjo is built for.
 The same pattern shows up in our roundup of AI support agents.

 The honest meta-point: most teams do not actually need to replace their helpdesk.
 They need it to resolve more on its own.
+AI helpdesk software can help teams do that without replacing the underlying platform.
 Sorting these tools by that lens, rather than by feature count, is how you avoid a six-month service desk automation project that ends where you started.

 The short version, again